jdunkerley/jdunkerley/enso-getting-started/post.md

 ![Order By Node](order-by.gif)

 The `columns` parameter takes a list of columns to order by.
 To add an item to the list, click on the right-hand side of the placeholder (when a green plus is shown).
-A single entry will be added, with a dropdown from which the target column can be selected.
-In this case, choose `Sales (Desc)`.
-The `(Desc)` indicates that the column should be sorted in descending order.
-The added code defines a `Sort_Column`, which refers to the `Sales` column and specifies that it should be sorted in descending order.
+A single entry will be added, with a dropdown that allows the column to be chosen.
+The added code defines a `Sort_Column`, which refers to a column in the table and specifies how it should be sorted.
+In this case, we want to choose `Sales` from the first dropdown and then change the `direction` to `Descending` (by default, it will be sorted in ascending order).

 The final step is to take the first five records.
 To do this, select the order by node and add a new node.
 If you type `take` it will show the method.
-You can either press enter at this point, and the method will be added, and you can configure it in similar ways to above.
-Alternatively, you can type `take 5` and press return, and it will add the new node selecting the required rows.
+You can press enter at this point, and the method will be added, and you can configure it in similar ways as before.
+Alternatively, you can type `take 5` and press return, and it will add the new node, picking the required rows.

 ![Completed Workflow](complete-workflow.png)